EnoughTea/MonoBMFont/README.md

 ﻿# Monogame BMFont support

+Library for parsing and using BMFont fonts in .NET.
 BMFont can be found here: http://www.angelcode.com/products/bmfont/

+Usage example for MonoGame:

 	// Font loading, assuming 'assetName' is something like "Fonts\\Calibri_22_r.fnt": string fontTextureName = FontData.GetTextureNameForFont(assetName);